davidkellis/keyboard/PLAN.md

   Important note

-  - The new symbols are placed but not wired yet (no net labels or wires).
-The schematic is ready for wiring, then PCB update.
+  - The schematic is now wired (ROW/COL, I2C, power, backlight), so the next step is a PCB update.

   If you want me to continue, I can:

-  1. Wire the schematic (ROW/COL nets, I2C, power switch + battery, backlight MOSFET + LED rails).
-  2. Update the PCB from the schematic.
+  1. Update the PCB from the schematic.
-  3. Place switch footprints using the KLE mapping and start routing.
+  2. Place switch footprints using the KLE mapping and start routing.

-  Say “continue wiring” and I’ll move on to step 1.
+  Say “continue layout” and I’ll move on to step 1.